Taking Great Screenshots

 - The screenshotQuality cvar is not supported on Mac.

-Lastly, one of my favourite addons is Multishot – a tiny addon that automatically takes screenshots of memorable events in your World of Warcraft career.
-It’s a photo diary of everything you come across in Azeroth, Outland and Northrend.
-It’s great for boss kills and can even take a pic when you ding or various other achievements – although its also one of the fastest ways to get a huge screenshot folder.
+Lastly, one of my favourite addons is Multishot – a tiny addon that automatically takes screenshots of memorable events.
+It’s great for boss kills and taking pics when you ding or various other achievements – although its also one of the fastest ways to get a huge screenshot folder.